MatthiasKauer/onedark.vim/README.md

+# Adjustments of this fork
+- The original gray looks weirdly wrong to me so I made the background more black.

+Use table from <http://vim.wikia.com/wiki/Xterm256_color_names_for_console_Vim> for xterm colors.

 # onedark.vim

 A dark Vim/Neovim color scheme for the GUI and 16/256/true-color terminals, based on [FlatColor](https://github.com/MaxSt/FlatColor), with colors inspired by the excellent [One Dark syntax theme](https://github.com/atom/one-dark-syntax) for the [Atom text editor](https://atom.io).